FormHandler/FormHandler/README.md

   When the submitted form is invalid, you could just ignore the values.
 The form will be rendered again, which will display the error message to the user about incorrect form fields.

+- Finally, in our view we render the HTML.
+You are self responsible to render the fields where you want.
+  FormHandler does not mix with the design of your fields, except from some form related HTML tags like ```label``` for a radio button.

 The `Form` Object
 -----